taichi/modernjs/modernjs.en.md

 However, the execusion order of multiple `test` are not guaranteed unless `test.serial` is used, so do not modify `context` in `test`.
 In the first place `test.serial` should not be used unless there are any special reasons.

-Do not share the infomation among test methods and write test in a way that the test execution order has meaning, because it is a bad practice.
+Do not share the information among test methods and write test in a way that the test execution order has meaning, because it is a bad practice.

 ## Unresolved issues in testing
 The followings are what I should learn, but I hope someone will supplement the tasks that I haven't researched well yet.